-When we started planning our wedding we knew we wanted three things: great food, great music, and nothing too formal.
+When we started planning our wedding, we knew we wanted three things: great food, great music, and nothing too formal.
 We wanted our celebration to feel organic with rustic touches but still sophisticated and romantic.

 We looked at every hotel with a gorgeous outdoor area, and we looked at quite a few beautiful barns.
 But, it wasn’t until we found The Villa at Sunstone Winery that we one hundred percent knew that we could have the wedding we truly envisioned.

 When it came to flowers, we wanted to focus on that romantic-rustic mix.
 So we had our florist combine softer hues of pale pinks and pale purples with deep reds and burgundies.
-We also used more romantic florals like roses and joined them with eucalyptus, dried purple artichokes and olive tree branches.
+We also used romantic florals like roses and joined them with eucalyptus, dried purple artichokes, and olive tree branches.

-Down the first portion of the aisle alone to symbolize all that I had done in life on my own.
-Midway, I was met by my step-father who escorted me down the aisle a little further; he led me to my grandfather.
+Down the first portion of the aisle, I walked alone to symbolize all that I had done in life on my own.
+Midway, my step-father met and escorted me down a little further to my grandfather.
 My grandfather then presented me to my soon-to-be husband.

 On the morning of our wedding, thanks to Instagram and our wedding hashtag #vasimandlermerge, Anthony and I were able to watch each side of our lives come together to form one large circle of friends.
-By the time cocktail hour rolled around everyone felt super familiar with each other.
+By the time cocktail hour rolled around, everyone felt super familiar with each other.